tufts-ml/Mech4Mech/README.md

 # Mech4Mech
 An automated tool for learning latent probabilities from conversational data that students are engaging in mechanistic reasoning.

-The associated ArXiv paper "Locating evidence of mechanistic reasoning in student team conversations with mechanistic machine learning" can be found at:

 ## **For Users with New Data: Tool Instructions**

 **Step 1:** Environment Setup